MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/compose-page.md

 Section allows you to define a structure for your page and arrange portal components accordingly.
 Once you add sections to your page, you can add portal components inside the sections as per the requirement.

-1. Edit the portal to open it in the maker experience.
+1. Edit the portal to open it in the portal designer.

 2. Select the page on which you want to add a section.